AbhignaNagaraj/RNA2DNA/README.md

 How to Use RNA2DNA
 Steps:
-Download the Tool
+1.Download the Tool
 Download the RNA2DNA.py script to your working directory.

-Prepare Your Input File
+2. Prepare Your Input File
 Place the 3D structure file of the ssRNA in PDB format in the same directory as RNA2DNA.py.

-Run the Tool
+3. Run the Tool
-Use the following command in your terminal or command prompt:
+Use the following command in your terminal or command prompt: python RNA2DNA.py file.pdb

-bash
-Copy code
-python RNA2DNA.py file.pdb
 Replace file.pdb with the name of your ssRNA PDB file.

-Outputs
+4. Outputs
 The tool generates the following output files in the same directory:

 pre-DNA1.pdb: Intermediate ssDNA structure file.